pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 - An Amazon AWS account with a payment method set up to pay for the Amazon cluster and RDS resources you create and appropriate AWS account permissions and knowledge to:

-  - Create an Amazon RDS database.
+  - Create an Amazon RDS DB instance.

   - Select an appropriate location in which to deploy your database resource; the document assumes your location is US East.